-Burnaby established a Community Benefit Bonus Policy in 1997 to enhance Metrotown and other Town Centres as thriving neighbourhoods that meet resident needs.
-The policy enables the City to allow developers or applicants to build additional residential density in Town Centres in exchange for contributions towards community benefits.
-Residential development that utilizes the bonus density plays a key role in providing and/or funding major community amenities that contribute to a thriving and livable place.
-In addition, Community Benefit Bonus Funds (cash contributions-in-lieu) are set aside in specific Town Centre and City-wide accounts for the future provision of priority community amenities and affordable and/or special needs housing.
+Burnaby established a Community Benefit Bonus Policy in 1997 to enhance Metrotown and other Town Centres as thriving neighbourhoods that meet citizen needs.
+The policy enables the City to grant additional residential density in Town Centres in exchange for contributions towards community benefits.
+Residential developments that utilize bonus density, plays a key role in providing and/or funding community amenities that contribute to a thriving and livable place.
+In addition, Community Benefit Funds (cash contributions-in-lieu) are set aside in specific Town Centre and city-wide accounts for the provision of future community amenities and affordable and/or special needs housing.

 In 2014, Council adopted a policy framework to prioritize projects that could be funded or partially funded by the Community Benefit Bonus program.
 The priority amenity identified for Metrotown is the development of a major performance/event centre.
-The facility would be a City-wide destination capable of hosting performing arts, community events, and significant gatherings.
-In addition, a south Burnaby ice arena has been identified as a further priority.
+The facility would be a city-wide destination capable of hosting performing arts, installations/exhibitions, and a broad range of community events, civic occasions, and significant gatherings.
+It would be intended to be a local community and civic oriented centre that is highly accessible to citizens in Metrotown and Burnaby as a whole.
+In addition, a south Burnaby ice arena has been identified as a further priority to serve residents, including those in Metrotown.

-The Plan update would incorporate the existing priorities for community benefits and set a framework for future priority amenities that would contribute to a vibrant, inclusive and sustainable Metrotown.
+The Plan update would incorporate the existing priorities for community benefits and set a framework for future priority amenities that would contribute to a vibrant, inclusive and sustainable Metrotown over the long-term.